GDPR (General Data Protection Regulation) Information clause

 3) all unusual statistical terms, abbreviations and symbols used in the paper should be properly defined.
 The units of measurement given in all tables and figures should be clearly defined.
 In the appropriate reference, the name and version of the statistical software package used should be specified, and when statistical inference methods are also used, the adopted alpha (α) significance level/threshold should also be provided;

-Tables should be numbered according to their sequence in the text.
-The text should include references to all tables.
+- they should be numbered according to their sequence in the text;

 Citation and references